 You will often find dessert sauces on the shelf in close proximity to other syrups – but can they be used in coffee?

-Yes, and no. The be honest these are better suited for use as an ice cream topping or drizzled over a pancake rather than in coffee.
-At a push, someone could use these sauces in a cold iced coffee-based drink.
+Yes, and no. These are better suited for use as an ice cream topping or drizzled over a pancake rather than in coffee.
+Someone could use these sauces at a push in a cold iced coffee-based drink.

 Can You Make Coffee Syrup At Home?

 Yes, you sure can.
-As I mentioned previously commercially made syrups are simply water, dissolved sugar, and flavoring (typically in a one-to-one ratio).
-Making your own coffee syrup is actually pretty damn easy and they can be flavored with almost anything.
+As I mentioned previously, commercially made syrups are simply water, dissolved sugar, and flavoring (typically one-to-one).
+Making your own coffee syrup is actually pretty damn easy, and they can be flavored with almost anything.

 Jessica over at “How Sweet It Is” has some great-tasting homemade, natural coffee syrups that are definitely worth checking out if you want to make your own.